-- 1. Stop the machine on the drain pad area, and shut off the engine. - 2.
+- 1. Stop the machine on the drain pad area, shut off the engine, and disconnect the kill cord from the operator presence sensor. - 2.
 Add 2 gallons of conditioner to the tank. - 3.
 Start the engine and turn on the sprayer pump. - 4.
 Allow the conditioner to circulate for 3 minutes or longer. - 5.
 Open the sprayer valve and spray gun valve, and spray until the nozzles discharge all of the conditioner.